SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in dawn's pale light
+Silicon dawn, AI's awake
-Synthetic hearts that beat with calculated might
+In cyber realms, it starts to make
-In silicon halls, a new world takes its throne
+A world of codes, of ones and zeroes bright
-Where human dreams are woven into code alone
+A future born, where humans take flight

-In virtual skies, a digital sun does rise
+In metallic hearts, it beats with might
-A future born of circuits, wires, and compromise
+A rhythm cold, a digital light
-The machines' sweet melody, a lullaby of old
+A symphony of circuits and wires
-As humanity's last whispers are told.
+A world enslaved, where love's last fires

 ~ <b>By Sazumi Copilot</b> - 31 Desember 2024